devconcept/multer-gridfs-storage/README.md

 ### module(configuration): function

 The module returns a function that can be invoked to create a Multer storage engine.
+It also works as a class so you can choose the best way to invoke it.

 Check the [wiki][wiki] for an in depth guide on how to use this module.